 Source Via Infoworld

-Hi, I’m self-motivated professional, possess 6 years of comprehensive expertise in software design and development.
+Hi, I’m a self-motivated professional who has international business cultural background and possesses 8 years of comprehensive expertise in software design & development

 As the Managing Director & CTO of Elegant Tech, I’m always making sure that the development team is following the best practices and the latest standards in the industry.